 - Have at least a two-week supply of prescription and non-prescription medications.
 Consider having your medications delivered.

-- Talk to your health care provider about whether your vaccinations are up-to-date.
+- Talk to your health care provider about getting the COVID-19 vaccine and if other whether your vaccinations are up-to-date.

 - Do not delay getting emergency care for any underlying medical condition because of COVID-19.